-The SpotOn collar costs an eye-watering $1,495, coming with a 45-day money-back guarantee and a one-year warranty.
+The SpotOn collar costs an eye-watering $1,295, coming with an extended 90-day money-back guarantee and a one-year warranty.
 You can also get an additional discount of $100 when you use the code WAF at checkout.

 While it offers a 90-day free trial of its subscription plan, this is only available if you opt for a one-year plan (costing $7.95 per month) or the two-year SpotOn’s cheapest plan option (costing $5.95 per month).
 Alternatively, there is a monthly plan, costing $9.95 per month.

 When it comes to price, Halo wins over the SpotOn collar every time, thanks to its more affordable technology and Halo subscription plan prices.

 Pros and Cons